Accla/graphulo/README.md

 Don't specify when operating on a single table.
 * `(A/B).emitNoMatchEntries` Both false for multiply (intersection of entries); both true for sum (union of entries)
 * `dot` Either "ROW_CARTESIAN_PRODUCT" or "ROW_COLF_COLQ_MATCH" or nothing.
-* `multiplyOp` Name of class that implements IMultiplyOp.
+* `multiplyOp` Name of class that implements MultiplyOp.
 * `multiplyOp.opt.OPTION_NAME` An option supplied to the multiply class's `init` function.

 ##### Future: PreSumCacheIterator